 t:slim X2 and t:flex received pre-market clearance under Section 510(k) of the U.S. Federal Food, Drug, and Cosmetic Act, or FDCA.
 The 510(k) clearance process is shorter and typically requires the submission of less supporting documentation than other FDA approval processes and does not always require long-term clinical studies. t:slim G4 and t:slim X2 with G5 received FDA approval under a PMA.
 However, there are no published studies to evaluate the safety or effectiveness of t:slim G4 or t:slim X2 with G5 in a controlled setting.
 As a result, we currently lack the breadth of published long-term clinical data supporting the safety and efficacy of our products and the benefits they offer.
 For these reasons, people with insulin-dependent diabetes and healthcare providers may be slower to adopt or recommend our products, we may not have comparative data that our competitors have or are generating, third-party payors may not be willing to provide coverage or reimbursement for our products and we may be subject to greater regulatory and product liability risks.
-These and other factors could slow the adoption of our products and result in our sales being lower than anticipated.
-In addition, future studies or clinical experience may indicate that treatment with our products is not superior to treatment with competitive products.
+These and other factors could slow the adoption of our products is not superior to treatment with competitive products.
+Such results could slow the adoption of our products is not superior to treatment with competitive products.
 Such results could slow the adoption of our products and significantly reduce our sales, which could prevent us from achieving our forecasted sales targets or achieving or sustaining profitability.